I start suspecting

 Mannatech Ambrotose

-Apparently a multilevel company called Mannatech introduced a product called
+A multilevel company, Mannatech introduced a product called

 Ambrotose many years ago.
 If you do an internet search you will find Ambrotose